ros-industrial/ros2_canopen/canopen/sphinx/user-guide/configuration/configuration.rst

 The ros2_canopen stack relies on a YAML configuration file that is used for configuring the bus topology and specifying configurations for each device.
-From this configuration file, we generate the device configuration file (DCF) for the CANopen master as well as concise DCF files for master and each slave.
-The ros2_canopen stack uses the YAML configuration file to choose the correct drivers for each device on the bus and the generated DCF for configuring the CANopen Master as well as the devices on the bus.
+The file details which devices connected to the bus, which EDS/DCF file applies to them, which parameters of the EDS/DCF files should be overwritten and which drivers should be used to control the devices.

 Structure
 ---------

-The YAML configuration file contains a section for each device on the bus.
-The section for the master has different configuration options than the section for the slave devices.
+The YAML configuration file has the following sections:
-The file has the following structure.
-The master section has to be named master.
-The device sections need be named uniquely.

 .. code-block::

-  master:
+  options: # General options especially dcf_path
     [configuration item]: [value]

+  master: # The configuration of the master
+    [configuration item]: [value]
     [...]

+  defaults: # Defaults that apply to all slave nodes
+    [configuration item]: [value]
+    []

+  nodes: # Configurations fot all slave nodes
-  [device_name]:
+    - [device_name]:
         [configuration item]: [value]
         [...]

 Options Section
 ---------------